axone-protocol/docs/docs/whitepaper/okp4-network-design-global-overview.md

 ## Network participants

-On the **Blockchain layer**, there is Validators, Delegators and DAO participants.
+On the **Blockchain layer**, there are [Validators](/docs/whitepaper/roles#validators), [Delegators](/docs/whitepaper/roles#delegators) and [DAO Participants](/docs/whitepaper/roles#dao-participants).

-On the **Data Space layer**, there is Data providers and Service providers who agree to share based on Data Space's rules.
-There is Curators who can signal promising data and services.
-There is also Governors who can change these rules.
+On the **Data Space layer**, there are [Data & Service Providers](/docs/whitepaper/roles#data-providers) who agree to share based on Data Space's rules and [Consumers](/docs/whitepaper/roles#data-providers) who pay tokens to initiate workflows in order to create knowledge.
+There are also [Curators](/docs/whitepaper/roles#curators) who can signal promising data/services and [Governors](/docs/whitepaper/roles#curators) who can change these rules.

-On the **Data Application layer**, there is builders who develop and maintain the application, and also end-users who benefit from knowledge created through the whole OKP4 ecosystem.
+On the **Data Application layer**, there are Builders who develop and maintain the application, and also End-users who benefit from knowledge created through the whole OKP4 Ecosystem.

 ## Multi-layered governance